pinecone-io/research-bigann-linscan/README.md

-# research-bigann-linscan
+# Linscan: efficient sparse maximal inner product search

+This repository contains an efficient implementation of Linscan (see [paper](https://arxiv.org/abs/2301.10622)).
+The algorithm is used as a baseline in the 2023 ANN benchmarks.

-Build instructions using docker:
+# Build instructions using docker:

 - Build the docker image: `docker build -t linscan .`
 - Run the docker:  `docker run -it linscan`